I thought I had three more John Kerry soundbites to go when I told you there were only two.

 We wanted to hear more from the president.

-Uh we would like to see revenue sharing, part of the money that we send to the National Treasury from offshore oil and gas drilling that actually keep these lights on this morning.
+We would like to see revenue sharing, part of the money that we send to the National Treasury from offshore oil and gas drilling that actually keep these lights on this morning.

-If we could use a portion of that to rebuild the Gulf, we could do it uh leading the way ourselves.
+If we could use a portion of that to rebuild the Gulf, we could do it leading the way ourselves.

-280,000 American tax-paying homeowners have lost their homes, and all we get is 165 words.
+280,000 American taxpaying homeowners have lost their homes, and all we get is 165 words.

 I mean, the president needs to focus on America, maybe less international and more right here at home.

-Well, uh, you know, I have an interesting story here.
+Well, you know, interesting story here.

-According to an email released Monday by a Senate panel investigating the government's response, the state official identified in the August 27th email as Dr. Roseanne Pratt Responded nope.
+According to an email released Monday by a Senate panel investigating the government's response, the state official identified in the August 27th email as Dr. Roseanne Pratts responded, nope, they don't require anything at this time, and then they would be in touch if and when they needed assistance.

 This was written by HHS senior policy analyst Aaron Fowler.